mlanza/ai-literacy/301/05-text-adventures.md

 Progressive disclosure is a technique for preserving the context window, allowing the agent proper focus, while pluggability ensure it has access to the on-demand capabilities it requires to get a job done.

-## Text-base smartphone, real-world consequence
+## Text-based prop, real-world consequence

 Take the smartphone in Zork that does real-world things.
 That in-game prop piggybacks on a real API.
 When you type `text 555-394-8812`, it isn’t just imagined.
 The instruction passes through a pipe, hits the real message service, and the message actually gets sent.